TSTS09/15092025_Churnings_Customers/README.md

 ## Project Overview

 This project aims to develop a deep learning-based churn prediction model that assists telecom operators in identifying customers at high risk of churn.
-The model utilizes customer data to analyze patterns and relationships that can predict customer churn behavior.
+The model utilizes customer data to analyze patterns and relationships that can predict customer churn behaviour.

 ## Functionalities

 The churn prediction model provides the following functionalities:

 - Data Preprocessing: The model preprocesses customer data to handle missing values, outliers, and data inconsistencies, ensuring the quality of input data for the prediction task.
-- Feature Engineering: Relevant features are extracted from customer data to capture key characteristics that influence churn behavior.
+- Feature Engineering: Relevant features are extracted from customer data to capture key characteristics that influence churn behaviour.
 These features are engineered to improve the model's predictive performance.
 - Model Training: The model is trained using a deep learning algorithm, specifically a neural network architecture, to learn the underlying patterns and relationships within the customer data.
 The model is optimized to predict churn probabilities for individual customers accurately.
 - Churn Prediction: The trained model predicts the churn probability for new or existing customers.
 Based on the predicted churn probability, telecom operators can take proactive measures to retain at-risk customers and reduce churn rates.